pjflanagan/digital-resume/_todo/sci-fi.md

 - [x] Dune
 - [x] The Matrix
   - [x] Pills
-  - [ ] The green text effect? -> not sure where though
+  - [ ] The green text effect? -> Contact page if we do multiple animations there
 - [x] Space Odyssey
   - [x] 404 Page
   - [ ] Maybe put a black obelisk in space sometimes